regras/net-sd/README.md

 - Breitinger, F., Baier, H., and White, D. (2014a).
 On the database lookup problem of approximate matching.
 Digital Investigation, 11:S1–S9

+-Moia, V. H. G., Breitinger, F., and Henriques, M. A. A. (2020b).
+The impact of excluding common blocks for approximate matching.
+Computers & Security, 89:101676.